+Policy Document

 Shorne Church of England Primary School

-(A member of the Aletheia Anglican Academies Trust)

 Determined Admission Arrangements

-Lead member of Staff: Tara Hewett (Head of School)
+February 2023

+Unique Reference Number (URN): 07801612

-Lead Governor: Chair of Governors
+Approved By: Chair of Governors

-Date approved: 08/06/ 2022

-Next scheduled review: 08/06/ 2023
+Policy Type: Statutory

+Adopted On: February 2023

+Date of Next Review: February 2024

+Review Period: One Year

+Contents

+Criteria for admission 4 4

+5

-Shorne Church of England (VC) Primary School became an academy as part of the Aletheia Anglican Academies Trust in December 2014.
+Shorne Church of England (VC) Primary School became an academy as part of the Aletheia Academies Trust in December 2014.
 Our Published Admission Number (PAN) is 30.
 Children will be admitted to the Reception Class before their fifth birthday.
 Usually, children will enter the Reception Class at the start of the academic year that they have their fifth birthday.
 Applications for entrance into Shorne Church of England Primary School should be made through Kent Primary Admissions Scheme.
 You will be required to apply online at www.kent.gov.uk/ola or complete the Reception Common Application Form (RCAF) and return it to the Local Authority before the county closing date.
 The application process will open in early November each year for admission in the following September.

-Criteria for admission.
-Before the application of oversubscription criteria, children with a statement of special educational need or Education, Health and Care Plan (EHCP) which names the school will be admitted.
+Criteria for admission Before the application of oversubscription criteria, children with a statement of special educational need or Education, Health and Care Plan (EHCP) which names the school will be admitted.
 As a result of this, the published admissions number will be reduced accordingly.
-If the number of preferences for the school is more than the number of spaces available, places will be allocated in the following priority order:
+If the number of preferences for the school is more than the number of spaces available, places will be allocated in the following priority order, and the school's Waiting List will be re-ranked, in line with the published oversubscription criteria, every time a child is added.